oeg-upm/auto-codemeta-generator/README.md

-# Codemeta Generator
+# Auto-CodeMeta Generator

-Firts at all, This repository is an OEG (Ontology Engineering Group) development built upon the original Codemeta Generator.
+This repository is an extension of the Codemeta Generator to fill in the form automatically from a given GitHub or GitLab repository.

 This repository contains a (client-side) web application to generate CodeMeta documents (aka. `codemeta.json`).